TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/README.md

 # 3. Initial steps and TCL scripting
 - At first, literature survey is carried out for VSDFlow and TCL scripting.
 The reported work of TCL scripting using Qflow/OSU180 is studied.
 The design selected in this work is SPI slave.
 - The initial step was to use the sky 130nm PDK/library files.
-Accordinlgy, the CSV file (named: spi_slave_design_details.csv) is updated wherein mainly the library path for Early and Late library path were modifed as (Path of sky130 library found in OpenLANE toolset):
+Accordinlgy, the CSV file (named: spi_slave_design_details.csv) is updated wherein mainly the library path for Early and Late library path were modifed as (Path of sky130 library found in OpenLANE toolset):\
-- ~/vsdflow/work/tools/openlane_working_dir/pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
+  ~/vsdflow/work/tools/openlane_working_dir/pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

 - In order to check the correct paths for Design name, verilog code (spi_slave.v), Early library path, Late library path, and Output directory, one can use 'return' statement in vsdflow.tcl file after defining the directory/path for each of these.

-- The TCL scripting should mainly include
+- The TCL scripting should mainly include \

-a) defining CSV file contents and accordingly show error messages to user if any.
+a) defining CSV file contents and accordingly show error messages to user if any.\
-b) defining heirarchy check and Synthesis details to perform synthesis using open source tool Yosys.
+b) defining heirarchy check and Synthesis details to perform synthesis using open source tool Yosys.\
 c) Static timing analysis details/script that will be performed using Opentimer opensource tool.

 ## Prelayout analysis:
 - Prelayout consist of synthesis, initial PNR, and Static timing analysis. hence, after writing the whold VSDflow TCL script these can be analysed by putting 'return' statement ater STA script section.

-- To edit the vsdflow.tcl file, use command (in VSDFLOW directory): vim vsdflow.tcl
+- To edit the vsdflow.tcl file, use command (in VSDFLOW directory):\
+                     vim vsdflow.tcl

-- These steps will be run through the TCL scripting using the command:
+- These steps will be run through the TCL scripting using the command:\
             ./vsdflow spi_slave_design_details.csv

 - The synthesis and STA files will be generated afterward.
 These can be seen in synthesis folder of Output directory.

 - The initial RTL of the SPI slave design is generated after synthesis wherein the GATE level architecture (containing sky130 standard cells) can be seen.

 #### Steps to generate RTL:
-1) After the synthesis is done, check the output directory wherein several files have been created post synthesis and STA. image
+1) After the synthesis is done, check the output directory wherein several files have been created post synthesis and STA.\
+image

 2) As the synthesis is performed though Yosys tool, hence, through the TCL scripting .ys file for the design is generated (spin_slave.ys).
 Using the following command,see the content of the .ys file and copy the file-content:\
                             cat design_name.ys

 3) How to open Yosys, just need to type 'Yosys'.
-It will open the Yosys tool suite, displayed below: image
+It will open the Yosys tool suite, displayed below:\
+image

 4) Now, paste the content of .ys file to the Yosys tool suite, it will run line-by-line explaining detail of each step.
 Finally, to see the RTL (gate-level architecture of the design) type 'show' in the Yosys suite.
 It will open the XDot window that will display the RTL of the design (check the file: spi_slave_RTL.pdf)

-5) Afterward,the complete gate-level architectural connection can also be seen using command: cat spi_slave.synth.v
+5) Afterward,the complete gate-level architectural connection can also be seen using command:\

-image
+cat spi_slave.synth.v

+Capture of spi_slave.synth.v is displayed below: image

 Note: This also creates the initial placement and routing (PNR) of the design.